Market puts Vicenza's antiques and collectibles on display for the buying

 Still, I return.

-Vicenza’s antiques, vintage and collectibles market
+Vicenza’s antiques, vintage and collectibles market LOCATION

 The antiques, collectibles and vintage market is held on Vicenza’s main plaza, the Piazza dei Signori, and surroundings.